if-not-nil/if-not-nil.github.io/content/lua-structs/index.md

 local line = line_result:unwrap()
 ```
-and a match expression with guards which is supposed to be reused to account for lua being an interpreted language
+and a match expression with guards, which is supposed to be reused to account for lua being an interpreted language
 ```lua
 local m = soup.match()
 	:case(6, "six")